Markets Drop in Asia on Rising China-US Tensions Over Virus

 It alleges, citing variances in trade patterns, that China was downplaying the severity of its outbreak, first reported in the central Chinese city of Wuhan, while stockpiling medical supplies.

-Benchmark U.S. crude oil fell 69 cents to $19.09 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude oil fell $1.43 to $18.35 per barrel in electronic trading on the New York Mercantile Exchange.
 It gained 94 cents on Friday to $19.78 per barrel.
 U.S. crude has plunged from its perch of roughly $60 at the start of the year on worries about a collapse in demand and strained storage facilities.
-Brent crude, the international standard, added 1 cent to $26.45 per barrel.
+Brent crude, the international standard, gave up 39 cents to $26.05 per barrel.